Trameurs/DofusFashionistaVanced/README.md

 ✅ Update UI to reflect new Dofus and Prytek
 ✅ Add Forgelance
 ✅ Update all spells to 2.70
-✅ Update weights of special items including Dofus and Prytek
+✅ Update weights of special items including Dofus and Prysmaradite
 ✅ Release a beta version
 ✅ Add support for new languages
     ✅ Deutsche
     ✅ Italian
 🚧 Translate new content
     ✅ 100% English
-    🚧 90% French
+    🚧 95% French (some spells left)
-    🚧 80% Spanish
+    🚧 80% Spanish (some spells and text left)
-    🚧 80% Portuguese
+    🚧 80% Portuguese (some spells and text left)
-    🚧 30% Deutsche
+    🚧 30% Deutsche (only items done)
-    🚧 30% Italian
+    🚧 30% Italian (only items done)
+❌ Add ability to forbid prysmaradite
 ❌ Make it mobile friendly
 ❌ Bug fixes and improvement before 1.0 release
+❌ New features after 1.0 TBD

+❌ Dofus Touch
+❌ Dofus Retro
+❌ Dofus Unity

 # Reference